 Indian Residential Schools and Reconciliation Teacher Resource Guides for grades 5 and grades 10-12 provide BC-focused, age-appropriate teaching materials as well as tips for introducing the topic in the classroom.

 The teacher resource guide In Our Own Words, K-Gr.
-3 Authentic Resources (2012) offers teachers information and guidance about how to incorporate authentic First Peoples materials into their instruction and assessment.
+3 Authentic Resources (2012, Revised 2020) offers teachers information and guidance about how to incorporate authentic First Peoples materials into their instruction and assessment.

 The Career Journeys Role Model Program materials are intended for elementary and secondary level students and include video interviews, a teacher resource book, a parent & student guide, and classroom posters.